katelynlai/DnD-battleSimulator-Tests/README.md

 ## Running the Tests
-1. Open a terminal in the `DnDBattler.Tests` folder.
-2. Restore dependencies and build the test project:
+1. Restore dependencies and build the test project:

     ``` dotnet restore ```

     ```dotnet build ```

-3. Run the tests:
+2. Run the tests:

     ```dotnet test```